ava-labs/hypersdk/x/programs/rust/README.md

 ./scripts/build.sh
 ```

+## Storage

+Memory in WebAssembly is a linear buffer of unsigned bytes that can read and written to by the guest or host.

-## Serialization Between Host and Program
+## Serialization Between Host(Go) & Guest(Rust)

 Just a couple things to note.
 Serialization is minimal, yet there are certain
 aspects in the code that need to follow a specific format.
 Specifically, there